FStarLang/FStar/ulib/experimental/README.md

-# Steel ICFP Artifact
+# SteelCore Supplementary Material

+This material contains the mechanized proofs for the model presented in the SteelCore paper.
+More precisely, we implement here a version of our effectul CSL semantics complete with monotonic state, non-determinism and pre- and post-conditions.

+All the development is done within the F* proof assistant, which relies on the Z3 theorem prover for semi-automated proofs.
+In order to verify the code, you will need to typecheck the source files using a development version of F* that can be obtained on [the project repository](https://github.com/FStarLang/FStar).
+Please use the snapshot corresponding to the commit ??? and follow the "Building F* from sources" section of `INSTALL.md` to build the typechecker.

 ## Organization

+Please refer to the Figure 1. of the paper for the dependency between module.
+F*, similarly to OCaml, distinguishes between interfaces files (`.fsti`) and implementation files (`.fst`).
+For each module name mentionned later, you can look to the corresponding implementation and/or interface file.

-The core semantics presented in Section 3 are available in `Steel.Semantics.Hoare.MST.fst`.
-They build upon the `MST.fst` and `NMST.fst` modules, which provide a model of monotonic state as described by Ahman et al.
+The core semantics using indexed effectful action trees presented in Section 3, toghether with their soundess proof, are available in `Steel.Semantics.Hoare.MST`.
+They build upon the `MST` and `NMST` modules, which provide a model of monotonic state as described by Ahman et al.

+`Steel.PCM` encodes partially commutative monoïds into F*, and is used by `Steel.PCM.Memory` whose goal is to show a proof of concept of a generic memory model depending on an abstract PCM.
+As stated by the paper, the rest of our implementation currently relies on a different memory model that is specialized for the fractional permission PCM.

-`Steel.Memory` and `Steel.Actions` define the SteelCore program logic presented in Section 4.
-`Steel.Memory` provides the definition of our separation logic and its connectives, as well as our model of memory as a map from abstract addresses to heap cells.
-`Steel.Actions` defines our stored invariants, as well as a variety of standard actions.
+`Steel.Memory` and `Steel.Actions` define the SteelCore program logic presented in Section 4, but specialized for the fractional permission PCM. `Steel.Memory` provides the definition of our separation logic and its connectives, as well as our model of memory as a map from abstract addresses to heap cells. `Steel.Actions` defines our stored invariants, as well as a variety of standard actions.

-`Steel.Semantics.Instantiate` then builds upon them to instantiate the State Typeclass presented in section 3.0
+`Steel.Semantics.Instantiate` then builds upon them to instantiate the State Typeclass presented in section 3.0. `Steel.Memory.Tactics` defines a set of tactics used to automate the frame resolution.

-TODO: What to do about Steel.PCM.*?
+`Steel.Effect` and `Steel.Effect.Atomic` build upon the SteelCore program logic defined in `Steel.Memory` and `Steel.Actions` to define two monadic effects, encapsulating respectively non-atomic and atomic computations.

+These effects are then used to define the interface of the SteelCore Program Logic, in the form of a set of libraries:
+* `Steel.HigherReference` and `Steel.Reference` deal with memory references, storing respectively values of types contained in universe 1 and 0;
+* `Steel.SteelAtomic.Basics` contains helper functions for programming in the `SteelAtomic` effect;
+* `Steel.SteelT.Basics` contains helper functions for programming in a simplified version of the `Steel` effect where pre- and post- conditions are trivial.

+Using these libraries, we present the implementation of the examples from section 5:
+* `Steel.SpinLock` is the spinlock using CAS of 5.1;
+* `Steel.Primitive.ForkJoin` is the fork/join parallelism structure of 5.2;
+* `Steel.Channel.*` is the implementation of the simplex channels protocols of 5.3.

 ## Additional explanations